arthuriansoft/Zappi/README.md

 m,time,max
 solar_max,time,value

-## Notes
-- Time stamps are UTC.
-- CT clamp values are only returned 'per-minute' and not accumulated 'per-hour'.
-  pect1 - Grid Import
-  pect2 - Solar
-  nect3 - iBoost+
-  div - Zappi
-- It's possible the API will change in the future.
-This way I can just update the mec repo and hopefully everything else will continue to work.

 ## To Do
-- Write awk script to average output and format for InfluxDB.
-  Check date format needed for CSV that awk must produce.
 - Test imports to DB
 - Create dashboards - one for details and one for totals.